blackducksoftware/hub-imageinspector-ws/README.md

 ## Overview ##
-A container-based Web Service for analyzing Docker images
+A container-based Web Service for analyzing Docker images (IN DEVELOPMENT)

 # Build #
 TBD